timmo001/container-debian-base/README.md

-# Container Base Image
+# Debian Container Base Image

-Base Image for Containers
+Debian Base Image for Containers

 ## What is this